System Context

 - communication mechanisms.

-Over time, integration logic increased in density within key domain areas.
+Over time, integration logic became significantly denser in key domain areas.

 The system handles: